-These Air Fryer Caramelized Bananas make the perfect dessert in under 10 minutes!
-Soft yet crunchy, the whole family will adore them!
+These Air Fryer Bananas make the perfect dessert in under 10 minutes!
+Soft on the inside yet crunchy and caramelised on the outside, they are delicious served with a scoop of vanilla ice cream!

 I’ve said it before and will say it again, I am in love with my air fryer!

-I’m finding so many different things to cook in it and these air fryer caramelised bananas blew my mind!
-They were crazily simple to make and tasted divine with a dollop of vanilla ice-cream.
+I’m finding so many different things to cook in it and these caramelised air fryer bananas blew my mind!
+They were so simple to make and tasted amazing with a dollop of vanilla ice-cream.

 When you cook bananas in an air fryer, their natural sugars start to caramelise, resulting in a rich and gooey texture.
 Add in some brown sugar and they become sweet & soft on the inside, yet crunchy on the outside.